jhwillia7/B-Amazon-MySQL/README.md

 ## Overview

-In this activity, you'll be creating an Amazon-like storefront with the MySQL skills you learned this week.
-The app will take in orders from customers and deplete stock from the store's inventory.
-As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.
+In this application, you get an Amazon-like storefront with the MySQL.
+The app takes in orders from customers and depletes stock from the store's inventory.
+As a bonus the app can track product sales across the store's departments and then provide a summary of the highest-grossing departments in the store.

-Make sure you save and require the MySQL and Inquirer npm packages in your homework files--your app will need them for data input and storage.

-## Submission Guide

-Make sure you use the normal GitHub.
-Because this is a CLI App, there will be no need to deploy it to Heroku.
-This time, though, you need to include screenshots, a gif, and/or a video showing us that you got the app working with no bugs.
-You can include these screenshots or a link to a video in a `README.md` file.

 * Include screenshots (or a video) of typical user flows through your application (for the customer and if relevant the manager/supervisor).
 This includes views of the prompts and the responses after their selection (for the different selection options).